advanced-go/advanced-go/README.md

 through effectors.
 ~~~

-The AI Agent developed implements an observation -> analyze -> act cycle
+The AI Agent developed implements an observation -> analyze -> act cycle focused on autonomous

 The agent utilizes the following modules: